katzwebservices/dsidxpress/readme.txt

 * Minor change with the way API requests are made in order to increase the speed in some circumstances.
 * Changed some JavaScript to only load when a dsIDXpress-generated page is loaded (instead of on ALL pages).
+* Prevent requests to /idx/ from working since the results on that page were showing a lot of properties outside the area and were diluting indexing results.
+* Removed unmaintained ThickBox in favor of customized ColorBox for better photo viewing experience.

 = 1.1.8 =